 Most Tramadol users experience pain relief within 60 minutes of taking a dose.
 Drowsiness, sedation and dizziness may be felt before pain decreases.
 Mixing Tramadol with alcohol will increase the intensity and expedite the onset of Tramadol side effects.

 Are There Contraindications for Tramadol?

-Before taking Tramadol, users should tell their doctor if they are taking antidepressants, anxiolytics (anxiety medication), opioid analgesics such as oxycodone, codeine or fentanyl, amphetamines and antibiotics, specifically isoniazid or linezolid.
+Before taking Tramadol, users should tell their doctor if they are taking antidepressants, anxiolytics (anxiety medication), opioid analgesics such as oxycodone, codeine or fentanyl, amphetamines or antibiotics.
 Interaction between Tramadol and any of these drugs could cause adverse side effects requiring emergency medical treatment.